given FOR us

 While we were enemies we were turned into friends.
 By Jesus.

-But, we shall be saved by His life.
-The cross was the beginning.
+We shall be saved by His life.
+The cross is the beginning.
 Not the end.

 Jesus came to dwell within us so that we could be saved by His life.